 And it isn’t just the new content schedule and parental controls, the original content is fantastic, including The Sea Best, The Cuphead Show, Camp Cretaceous, and so many more.

-The price might be higher than most other streaming platforms, but depending on where you live, Netflix is introducing an ad version of the platform which cuts the cost to around $7.99 monthly.
+The price might be higher than most other streaming platforms, but depending on where you live, Netflix has an ad version of the platform which cuts costs to around $7.99 monthly.

 4. PBS Kids (Free)

-If you’re looking for a zero-cost option, PBS Kids is available via Amazon Prime Video, The Roky Channel, and via the PBS Kids app on any mobile or smart TV.
+If you’re looking for a zero-cost option, PBS Kids is available via Amazon Prime Video, The Roku Channel, and the PBS Kids app on any mobile or smart TV.

 The fact it is free makes this option a no-brainer, especially for younger kids who love content like Sesame Street, Arthur, Curious George, etc. Additionally, PBS Kids content is more educational, which is perfect if you are worried about the amount of screen time you are giving to your child.

 CHECK OUT: Best free streaming services worth checking out